zephyrproject-rtos/zephyr/doc/installation/installation_linux.rst

-Tiny Mountain Linux Installation Guide
+Linux Installation Guide
 ######################################

-Currently, Tiny Mountain supports Linux host systems.
-The installation guide was tested by compiling and testing Tiny Mountain on the Ubuntu 14.04 LTS 64 bit distribution.
+Currently, the |project| supports Linux host systems only.
+The installation guide was tested by compiling and testing Zephyr on Ubuntu 14.04 LTS 64 bit distribution.

 .. toctree::